CharlotteC21/Pymaceuticals-Python-Matplotlib-Exercise/README.md

-# :sparkles:Matplotlib Homework - The Power of Plots:sparkles:
+# :sparkles:Matplotlib Homework - The Power of Plots:bar_chart:

 # Background
 >What good is data without a good plot to tell the story?